denmercs/Programming-notes/Javascript CS NOTES.md

   validAnagram('awesome', 'awesom') // false
   validAnagram('qwerty', 'qeywrt') // true
   validAnagram('texttwisttime', 'timetwisttext') // true

   function validAnagram(arr1, arr2) {
+    //checking the length
     if(arr1.length !== arr2.length) {
       return false;
     }

     let lookup = {};

-  //  construct the object first
+  //  construct the object first using the loop
     for (let val of arr1) {
-      lookup[val] ? lookup[val] += 1 : lookup[val] = 1;
+      // if letter exists, increment, otherwise set to 1 lookup[val] ? lookup[val] += 1 : lookup[val] = 1;
     }

     console.log('this is the lookup', lookup)

   //  compare each character to the lookup object
     for (let val2 of arr2) {
-      if(!lookup[val2]) {
+      // can't find letter or letter is zero then it's not an anagram if(!lookup[val2]) {
         return false
       } else {